relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     $ ansible-validate-modules <path to module dir>

 That should list a few errors about documentation, examples, and the GPLv3 license header.
-Let's fix that by adding the following between the import declarations and the `main()` method:
+Let's fix that by modifying the top part to look like this:

 {%highlight python linenos%}
+#!/usr/bin/python
 # This file is part of Ansible
 #
 # Ansible is free software: you can redistribute it and/or modify